Identified function of "mystery protein" that kills brain cells in patients with Parkinson's disease | ExBulletin

 Professor Alfonso des Simone of Imperial College London and one of the authors of the treatise said: “When this protein is functioning normally, it plays an important role in the mechanism by which neurons exchange signals in the brain, but it has a dark side.
 In our study, this protein plays a key role in the brain.
 Since it was found to be attached to the inner surface of the plasma membrane of the cell, we are slowly constructing an image of this highly complex disorder.
 We are studying the important function of α-synuclein. “

-Professor Desimone added: “There are thousands of proteins in our body, and until further research confirms the function of this mysterious protein, in case drug therapy accidentally affects an important purpose, of Parkinson’s disease.
-The development of drug therapies to address the origin cannot be initiated.
-Of the α-sinucrane protein. ”
+Professor Desimone added: “There are thousands of proteins in our body, and until further research confirms the function of this mysterious protein, in case drug therapy accidentally affects a critical purpose, Parkinson’s disease It is not possible to start the development of drug therapies to address the origin. α-synuclein protein.. ”

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online